Guide to Albania · Balkans · Mediterranean

 Do I need a visa for Albania? +

 No. Citizens of the EU, UK, US and many other countries can enter visa-free for up to 90 days.
-The guide includes up-to-date requirements.

 Yes.
-Shkodra is 1h from the Montenegrin border, Sarandë is 30 min by ferry from Corfu, and Kukës connects to Kosovo.
+Shkodra is 1h from the Montenegrin border, Sarandë 30 min by ferry from Corfu, and Kukës connects to Kosovo.
 The guide explains how to combine Albania with its neighbours.

 How many days do I need for Albania? +

-A minimum of one week for the essentials (Tirana, Berat, Gjirokastra, Riviera).
-10–14 days if you add the northern Alps and the Theth–Valbona trek.
+Minimum one week for the essentials (Tirana, Berat, Gjirokastra, Riviera).
+10-14 days if you add the northern Alps and the Theth-Valbona trek.

 How does offline access work? +